cypress-io/cypress-documentation/content/api/commands/origin.md

 <Alert type="warning">

 Using `require()` or `import()` within the callback from a `node_modules` plugin is not currently supported.
-We anticipate to add support with issue [#24976](https://github.com/cypress-io/cypress/issues/24976).
+We anticipate adding support with issue [#24976](https://github.com/cypress-io/cypress/issues/24976).

 </Alert>